Understanding the Spectral Bias of Coordinate Based MLPs Via Training Dynamics: Expressive Power

-In Figures 2 and 3, we get a glimpse of the limitations imposed by dense, low dimensional inputs.
-For this given architecture, we can see the number of activation regions utilized for coordinates is lower than the number of elements in the dataset (Figure 3 (b)), meaning many inputs will be restricted to the same linear function throughout training.
-On the other hand, positional encoding can easily map each element to a unique region using the same architecture.
-The hyperplane arrangements in the first layer are displayed in Figure 2 (c) and (d), demonstrating the complex higher dimensional split that positional encoding allows in two dimensions as opposed to coordinates.
-Thus, we can see that coordinate based inputs have very little expressive power during training in comparison to positional encoding.
+In Figure 2, we get a glimpse of the limitations imposed by dense, low dimensional inputs.
+The number of activation regions utilized with coordinates is lower than the number of elements in the dataset (Fig. 2 (a,b)), meaning many inputs will be regressed using the same linear function.
+This restriction holds throughout training (Fig. 2(d)).
+On the other hand, positional encoding can easily map each element to a unique activation region using the same architecture.
+Overall, we can see that coordinate based inputs have very little expressive power during training in comparison to positional encoding.

-The reasoning for this reduced expressive power is a result of both density and a lack of available regions in low input dimensions.
+The reasoning for this reduced expressive power is a result of both input density and a lack of activation regions in low dimensions.
 Coordinates impose a grid over a subset of \(\mathbb{R}^d\) in which the resolution, given by their spacing, is very fine-grained.
 Therefore, fitting enough neurons in the first layer such that a substantial amount of hyperplanes can separate each input becomes difficult.
-If the input to layers \(l > 1\) are restricted to the images of similar (or the same) linear functions, then the benefits that arise from the unique bending of each ensuing hidden neuron becomes less apparent, which can lead to many inputs lying in nearby regions.
-With positional encoding, the density is alleviated since the distance \(\lambda = ||\gamma(x_i) - \gamma(x_j)||\) for each \(x_i, x_j\) can be scaled by the frequency, which simultaneously raises its dimensionality and generates more regions.
+If the input to layers \(l > 1\) are restricted to the images of similar (or the same) linear functions across the dataset, then this severely restricts the overall capacity of the network even as the depth increases (see Appendix).
+With positional encoding, the density is alleviated since the distance \(\lambda = ||\gamma(x_i) - \gamma(x_j)||\) for each \(x_i, x_j\) is scaled by the frequency, which simultaneously raises its dimensionality and generates more activation regions.
 The density of inputs can be interpreted through the induced kernel function, which is known to be stationary for positional encoding~\cite{tancik2020fourier}.
-This means that the similarity between inputs is only dependent on their distance, inducing a strong diagonal that is missing with coordinate based inputs (Figure 4).
+This means that the similarity between inputs is only dependent on their distance, inducing a strong diagonal that is missing with coordinate based inputs (Figure 3).